-This family owned and operated spot in Warrenville offers quality brews, delectable pub fare, and good cheer.
-Two Brother's line-up includes IPAs, French-inspired amber beers, seasonal specials, and a nice selection of limited edition beers (a holiday Porter, Double IPA, and a Hefeweizein wine).
-Try 'em all in the the on-site taphouse and be sure to check out their website for a calendar of brewery tour dates and community events.
+Two Brothers Tap House is a family owned and operated brewery in Warrenville offering quality craft beers, elevated pub fare, and good cheer.
+Two Brother's line-up includes (but is not limited to) IPAs, French-inspired amber beers, seasonal specials, and a varied selection of limited edition beers (holiday Porter, Double IPA, Hefeweizein wine).
+Taste your way through the tap house's rotating roster of signature brews at the the on-site tap house, and check out the website for a calendar of brewery tour dates and community events.

 This Indiana taproom and brewery is the real deal.
 Named the #1 New Brewer in Indiana by ratebeer.com in 2013, 18th Street doles out over 15 kinds of brew on draft, by the bottle and by the growler.
 Super cool graphic label designs and funky flavor combinations prove that they aren’t any ordinary brewery.
 While brewery tours aren't offered, visit the on-site pub to try draft brews, fill your growler, and snack on their sandwiches.